For people who do not write or speak English, or are not comfortable communicating in English, the Department will make appropriate arrangements.

 If your issue is the subject of a due process hearing, then pursuant to federal regulations, PRS is required to set aside the issues contained in your complaint that are also subject of due process proceedings until a finding has been reached in your case.
 Once your case is concluded with the BSEA, PRS will resume consideration of any noncompliance issues that were not addressed through the hearing.
 All findings made by the BSEA hearing officer, however, are final and cannot be reviewed.

 In order for PRS to resume work on your case when your involvement with the BSEA is complete, information regarding your case will be shared between the two agencies.
 That information will include your case number in each agency, your name, your child's name, your address, and your school and district.

 Retaliation can take the form of intimidation, threat, coercion, or discrimination.
-Depending on the nature of your complaint, federal law may prohibit school personnel from retaliating against you or your child for exercising your legal rights.9 If at any time you believe that the school district is retaliating against you or your child because you filed a complaint against the school, you should contact the PRS specialist who assisted you.
-The Department will alert the school district about your concern and, if appropriate, remind the school district about the federal requirements that prohibit retaliation.
+Depending on the nature of your complaint, federal and/or state law may prohibit school personnel from retaliating against you or your child for exercising your legal rights.5 If at any time you believe that you or your child are experiencing retaliation because you filed a complaint against the school, you should contact the PRS Specialist who assisted you.

 The Department may also refer you to the Office for Civil Rights (OCR) within the U.S. Department of Education.
 OCR has the authority to enforce the legal right to be free from retaliation under federal civil rights laws prohibiting discrimination on the basis of disability, sex, race, color, and national origin.
 You may contact OCR directly at: